xenify-io/litepaper/Litepaper.md

 ## ♦️ Staking

-- Xenify offers a comprehensive rewards mechanism that benefits staked XNF holders.
-The platform distributes 100% of generated swap fees on supported chains as native chain rewards to XNF stakers, providing compelling incentives for users to hold and stake their tokens.
-Additionally, staked XNF holders receive native chain rewards generated from direct burns of DXN or xYSL tokens.
-This multifaceted incentive system ensures that active participants in the ecosystem are duly rewarded, fostering a thriving and engaged community.
-For unsupported chains, fees collected are used to support the Xenify team in funding future audits and marketing efforts.
+- Xenify integrates a robust staking rewards mechanism, significantly benefiting XNF stakers.
+The platform distributes 50% of the generated swap fees on supported chains as native chain rewards to XNF stakers, making it enticing for users to hold and stake their tokens.
+In addition to that, staked XNF holders also receive 100% of the native chain rewards generated from the direct burning of DXN or xYSL tokens.
+This dual-pronged incentive system ensures that active participants in the ecosystem are amply rewarded, helping us foster a vibrant and engaged community.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)